cpconduce/go_cmake/README.md

 `redis_lister.go`, include them in the `"./module"` style.
 Be sure to put your top level source file in the package `main`.

+## Cavaets

+I've tested this on OS X 10.9 and Ubuntu 14.04.
+I haven't tried it on Windows, though I would be deeply surprised if it worked.